MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/format-update-project-invoice-proposals.md

 ### Exchange rates

-Unbilled transaction currency in Dataverse is used as transaction currency in Finance and converted to company's accounting currency using exchange rates defined in Finance.
+The unbilled transaction currency in Dataverse is used as the transaction currency in Finance and converted to the company's accounting currency by using exchange rates defined in Finance.

-A project contract may include the requirement to use a constant exchange rate for the life of the agreement.
-This agreement can be required in some cases for contractual or regulatory requirements.
-This fixed exchange rate is then applied for the conversion of any sales amounts in that configured currency into the revenue entries for the company's accounting currency.
+A project contract might require that a constant (fixed) exchange rate is used for the life of the agreement.
+In some cases, a fixed rate agreement can be required to meet contractual or regulatory requirements.
+The fixed exchange rate is then applied when any sales amounts in the configured currency are converted into the revenue entries for the company's accounting currency.

-#### Fixed exchange rate feature overview
+#### Overview of the fixed exchange rate feature

-With the 10.0.41 release, the **Enable the use of Project fixed exchange rate agreements for resource/non-stocked deployments** feature is available to support this need.
-Once this feature is enabled, users can navigate to the **Project contracts** page within the finance and operations architecture and there will be an option in the ribbon to set up a Fixed rate agreement.
-Finally, a sales currency, exchange rate, and an optional reference agreement number can be entered to enable a fixed rate agreement.
+As of the 10.0.41 release, the **Enable the use of Project fixed exchange rate agreements for resource/non-stocked deployments** feature is available to support the requirement.
+After this feature is enabled, the Action Pane on the **Project contracts** page in the finance and operations architecture includes a button that can be used to set up a fixed rate agreement.
+Additionally, a sales currency, an exchange rate, and an optional reference agreement number can be entered to enable a fixed rate agreement.

-If a fixed agreement isn't configured for a given project contract, the system defaults to the exchange rate configured for the legal entity.
+By default, if a fixed rate agreement isn't configured for a given project contract, the system uses the exchange rate that is configured for the legal entity.

-The following documents are supported for use with fixed rate agreements:
+The following documents can be used with fixed rate agreements:

 - Journals
 - Time entries